GlacioHack/xdem/doc/source/uncertainty.md

 # The spatial correlation function represents how much errors are correlated at a certain distance
 print("Random elevation errors at a distance of 1 km are correlated at {:.2f} %.".format(rho_sig(1000) * 100))
 ```

+Three methods can be considered for this estimation, which are described right below.
+Additionally, the subfunctions used to perform the uncertainty analysis are detailed in **the {ref}`error-struc` section** below.

 ## Summary of available methods